9 Unbelievable Facts About Urchins

 Red Sea Urchins

-The oldest living species found was the red sea urchin which was dated to be around 200 years old.
+The oldest living species found was the red sea urchin, which was dated to be around 200 years old.

-It is possible that the species was able to live longer in the past but due to the ever-changing conditions of the ocean, it has become harder for urchins to survive.
+It is possible that the species was able to live longer in the past, but due to the ever-changing conditions of the ocean, it has become harder for urchins to survive.

 Sea urchins will continue to be an important element of the ocean and make up the diet of a large percentage of the ocean.

-Over time their habitat is becoming destroyed and some of the urchin species have been listed as endangered.
+Over time, their habitat has been destroyed, and some of the urchin species have been listed as endangered.
+If we reduce pollution, we might just see a rise in number of this fascinating ocean creature.

 About The Author